Miracle on Ice (1981 film): Differences with Miracle (2004)

 Whereas Miracle gave us the story of Ralph Cox, the last man cut from the team, Miracle on Ice tells this story from the perspective of Les Auge, who was in fact the second to last man cut from the team.
 We also learn in Miracle on Ice of Mike Eruzione's decision to never play professional hockey after being captain of the gold medal team.
-Auge is depicted as urging Eruinoze to reconsider retiring prior to the Olympics to take a position as an assistant coach on the national team.
+Auge is depicted as urging Eruzione to reconsider retiring prior to the Olympics to take a position as an assistant coach on the national team.
 All in all, while Miracle on Ice went more onto the individual players' careers outside of the Olympics, Miracle focused more on Herb Brooks molding them into a team.

 When asked about Steve Guttenberg's portrayal of him by the New York Post in February 2010, Jim Craig said, "I think that Steve Guttenberg did a good job in showing my more rambunctious side."
 Meanwhile, when asked about Eddie Cahill's portrayal of him in Miracle, Craig said, "Eddie did an excellent job.
 He did a super job conveying my intensity and passion for the mission."
 Craig did add however, “It was great to have Eddie play me in the second movie.
 He’s better-looking than Guttenberg."

 Ken Morrow in Miracle on Ice is accurately bearded unlike in Miracle.
 Herb Brooks specifically made a rule to allow Morrow to keep his beard for the team, based on his having a beard prior to joining the team.

 In December 2007, Tony Granato, who served as head coach of Team USA at the 2018 Winter Olympics, was interviewed by ESPN's Steve Wulf.
 When the subject came to how he would have to form a family of 25 players in a week, Granato said that he could show them Miracle with Kurt Russell.
 But Granato quickly followed it up by saying "Actually, I'm partial to the earlier movie about the team, Miracle on Ice, with Karl Malden as Herb Brooks."